DC-analysis/dclab/docs/sec_av_feat_plugin.rst

 In :download:`this example <../examples/plugin_example.py>`, the function
 :func:`compute_some_new_features` defines two basic features:
 `"circ_per_area"` and `"circ_times_area"`.
-Notice that both features are computed in one function:
+Notice that both features are computed in one function and that there is only one ``info`` dictionary:

 .. literalinclude:: ../examples/plugin_example.py
    :language: python

-Here, all possible keys in the `info` dictionaryare shown (but not all are used).
+Here, all possible keys in the `info` dictionary are shown (but not all are used).
 The keys are additional keyword arguments to the :class:`AncillaryFeature <dclab.rtdc_dataset.feat_anc_core.ancillary_feature.AncillaryFeature>`
 class: